ribs.archives.ArrayStore

 occupied

-Boolean array of size (capacity,) indicating whether each index has a data entry.
+(capacity,) Boolean array indicating whether each index has an entry.

 occupied_list